 - People can reduce their risk for developing AFib by some lifestyle changes.

 Patients who notice that their heartbeats are abnormally fast, slow, or irregular may be experiencing irregular electrical impulses termed arrhythmia.

 Atrial fibrillation (also referred to as AFib, Afib, A-fib, and AF) is an irregular and often rapid heart rhythm; the two upper chambers (atria) beat out of coordination with the ventricles (lower chambers).
 The irregular rhythm, or arrhythmia, results from abnormal electrical impulses in the upper chambers (atria, singular=atrium) of the heart that cause the heartbeat (ventricle contraction) to be irregular and usually fast.
-The irregularity can be continuous, or it can come and go.
+The abnormal heart rhythm can be continuous, or it can come and go.
 Some individuals, especially patients on medications, may have atrial fibrillation constantly but not have a rapid (>100 heartbeats per minute) rate at rest.
-Variations of A fib may be termed paroxysmal, persistent, or permanent (these are further described below).
-A fib is the most common heart arrhythmia.
+Variations of AFib may be termed paroxysmal, persistent, or permanent (these are further described below).
+AFib is the most common heart arrhythmia.
 Blood clot formation is a major concern with AFib.

 Normal heart contractions begin as an electrical impulse in the right atrium.
 This impulse comes from an area of the atrium called the sinoatrial (SA) or sinus node, the "natural pacemaker" that causes the normal range of regular heartbeats.
 Normal heartbeats proceed as follows:

 - The electrical impulse originates in the SA node of the right atrium.
 As the impulse travels through the atrium, it produces a wave of muscle contractions.
 This causes the atria to contract.